-Your credit score affects what interest rate you get and will be a key factor when determining loan approval or denial.
-The most important factors, however, mostly relate to your income, your DTI ratio, and the total down payment amount you can afford (plus some possible hidden elements we’ll get to later).
+Your credit score affects what interest rate you get and will be a key factor when determining car loan approval or denial.
+The most important factors, however, mostly related to your income, your DTI ratio, and the total down payment amount you can afford (plus some possible hidden elements we’ll get to later).

 How do these factors affect how much car you can afford?
 Get a pencil, some paper, and let’s talk about it.

-How much money do you have in your bank account at the end of each month?
+How much do you have in savings?

 Once you have paid your bills and bought essential items, what do you have left over for savings?
 Is the amount pretty consistent?
 Lenders won’t look at this number so much, but it’s crucial information for you to know.